Lee Jun-ho: Health

-In March 2020, Lee donated 30 million won to support socially vulnerable children suffering because of the COVID-19 pandemic.
-In June 2024, Lee joined the 'Honor Society,' a group of major donors exceeding 100 million won in contributions, organized by the Social Welfare Joint Fundraising Association, through Shinhan Financial Group's campaign.
-In December, Lee donated 100 million won to the Samsung Medical Center to support the treatment of vulnerable children and adolescents.
-In March 2025, Lee donated 100 million won to help children and residents affected by the wildfires in South Gyeongsang Province and North Gyeongsang Province.

-Building on Lee's goodwill, his fans have contributed to World Vision to mark various occasions, leading to what has been described as "a virtuous cycle of artist and fandom."
-During his visit to Ethiopia, Lee was deeply moved by the lack of clean water available to Felmeta and other locals.
-In March 2015, fans from Korea, Japan and Thailand donated over 26 million won in three weeks to help install drinking water pumps.
-In 2022, Lee's fan club "DC Inside Lee Junho Gallery" donated 5 million won in commemoration of his birthday.
-In 2025, it donated 12.5 million won to help support children in crisis, marking its sixth contribution since 2022.

-Real estate

-In February 2019, Lee acquired two units in a luxury office building in Cheongdam-dong, Seoul.

-In August 2024, it was reported that Lee had purchased a commercial building on Apgujeong Rodeo Street in Sinsa-dong, Seoul, back in March.
-The building previously owned by the late actress Kang Soo-yeon was acquired through Lee's family corporation, JF Company, for a reported value of 17.5 billion won.

 Public image

 From 2013 to 2018, Lee released an extended play and embarked on a concert tour in Japan every summer, earning him the nickname "Lee Natsu" ("Lee Summer") in the country.

 In 2020, the title track of 2PM's 2015 album No.5, "My House", climbed back to the top of multiple streaming charts as fancams of Lee's performance of the song became a belated sensation and went viral on YouTube.
 Despite being in the military at the time, his popularity skyrocketed, and he earned the moniker "Urijib Junho" ("My House Junho").

 Lee is widely regarded among the best idol-turned-actors, with him being ranked first among all male idol-actors by a 2023 poll of entertainment insiders.
-He is the only idol-actor to win Best Actor at the Baeksang Arts Awards and the Korea PD Awards, as well as the Grand Prize for Actor of the Year at the Asia Artist Awards and the APAN Star Awards.
-Lee has been cited as a role model by many younger idols and actors including Jinyoung, Dahyun, Kang Daniel and Kim Jae-won.
+He is the only idol-actor to win Best Actor at the Baeksang Arts Awards and the Korea PD Awards, as well as the Grand Prize (Daesang) for Actor of the Year at the Asia Artist Awards and the APAN Star Awards.
+Lee has been cited as a role model by many younger idols and actors including Jay B, Jinyoung, Dahyun, Kang Daniel and Kim Jae-won.